 Building healthier communities through better science

 EHSC’s Community Stakeholder Advisory Committee is made up of community groups concerned with water and air quality, environmental justice and pesticide exposure.
-This community-scientist partnership helps shape the kind of real-world research EHSC supports and funds through dozens of groundbreaking projects.
+This community-scientist partnership helps shape the kind of real-world research EHSC supports and funds through groundbreaking projects.
 A few examples of these community-based projects include:

 - Analyzing the economic cost of pesticide-related intellectual disability